stevenstonie/code-cluster/README.md

 the python folder currently consists of school homework as i am still learning the language (TODO: add data science in here)

+the java folder consists of the same type of exercises as the cpp one